oqolarte/oblong/content/project/alwayscarry.md

 Of course, we intend to scale as business grows.

-### Landing Page Logo
+### Landing Page

-The cat-holding-a-book image is drawn by Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program.
+The cat-holding-a-book logo is drawn by Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program.
 It shall be the guiding aesthetic of the website.

-### Payment Gateway?

-It's only natural for an e-commerce site to have a payment method coded in it.
-However, right now, it has no integrated payment gateways like PayPal, Stripe, or others, in the site.

-Payment will be made in "less convenient" ways, by employing other known services like GCash, PayMaya, and the traditional Bank Transfer.
-In my opinion, these methods, particularly the first two, will reach more people since neither need debit nor credit card to make transactions, only a phone that's connected to a GCash account.

-Google Forms is also used for the customers to fill up when placing their orders.

-For now, this will have to do.
+From the Index, the visitor is presented with two links to the two branches of the shop:
+- Books
+- Home Products

+Each of these are Lists of single pages.
+Each single page is a detailed view of the product via Instagram.

 ### Integration with Instagram